 In addition to their core rotation, each Psychology Resident spends one day per week within a secondary rotation.
 Like the core rotations, the secondary rotations have been positioned strategically by the Training Committee.
 Consonant with the core rotations, the secondary rotations have sufficient variability within the treatment population to allow for adequate experiential exposure toward meeting internship goals.
 These placements are mostly at Rutgers UBHC.
 However, given our collaboration with Rutgers Robert Wood Johnson Medical School, there are also opportunities to work with licensed psychologists who are Rutgers RWJMS faculty on clinically-based research projects and on service units affiliated with Rutgers RWJMS.
-As is the case with the major rotations, intern participation is typically limited to one Psychology Resident per minor rotation.
+As is the case with the major rotations, Psychology Resident participation is typically limited to one Psychology Resident per minor rotation.
 Below is a list of currently available secondary rotations, including a description of each.
-Please note that availability is subject to change, in particular, in response to unforeseen COVID-19 policies.
+Please note that availability is subject to change in response to changes in research grant funding, new COVID-19 policies, or other unforeseen circumstances.